Last Updated on November 28, 2022 by Goya

 Desserts

-The 6-course tasting menu, including the amouse-bouches and chef’s treats at the end (and some for the road as well!), is priced at 29 900 HUF per person.
+The 6-course tasting menu, including the amuse-bouches and chef’s treats at the end (and some for the road as well!), is priced at 29 900 HUF per person.
 You can of course choose to opt for non-alcoholic pairing (37 200 HUF), or, like us, go for the wine pairing option (44 900 HUF).

-I have to say, the wine pairing in this restaurant was absolutely fantastic!
-Usually, when they say “normally, this is paired with X, but here we chose Y”, it is simply never as good as the tried-and-tested combination… but in this case, I was pleasantly surprised at each unusual pairing and we enjoyed the entire selection thoroughly.
-The sommelier, and the entire team of hosts, were very knowledgeable, friendly and polite as well, which truly added to the experience.
+While the food was at times divisive, there was one thing that our party of four agreed on and that was how spot-on was the wine pairing — It was absolutely fantastic!
+Usually, when they say “Normally, this is paired with X, but here we chose Y”, it is simply never as good as the tried-and-tested combination… but in this case, we were pleasantly surprised at each unusual pairing and we enjoyed the entire selection thoroughly.